a-neumann/abi-test/README.md

         {
             name: "MyToken",
             address: "0x1234...abcd",
-            // ABI can be inline, a file path, or file generated with the Wagmi CLI
+            // ABI can be inline, a file path, or a file import, generated with the Wagmi CLI
             abi: [/* ... */],
             enums: {
                 Status: ["Pending", "Active", "Closed"]